I-ScottF-I/AnsibleTowerConfig/README.md

 Source Code for AWX config

-The whole idea for this lab is creating a CI pipeline containing:
+The whole idea for this lab is creating a CD pipeline containing:

-infrastructure Code Update -> Git Repo -> Testing -> Production
+Code commit to app Git branch -> starts ansible build for F5 infrastrcture -> F5 infrastructure and app config are tested -> clean up and if tests pass proceed to production merge -> merge branch into production -> test again

 This is to be achieved by using:

 - Github as GitRepo
-- Testing to be managed by Jenkins
+- Deployment pipeline and test orchestration to be performed Ansible Tower

-- Infrastructure automation (test provisioning and production deployments) to be performed Ansible Tower
+This should all be self service for the app team